csparpa/pyowm/README.md

 ## Documentation
+The library software API documentation is available on [Read the Docs](https://pyowm.readthedocs.org/en/stable/).

 Each release has its own [changelog](https://github.com/csparpa/pyowm/wiki/Changelog).

-The library software API documentation is available on [Read the Docs](https://pyowm.readthedocs.org/en/stable/).

 ## Contributing

 _Contributors (coding, testing, packaging, reporting issues) are welcome!_.

-See the [CONTRIBUTING.md](https://github.com/csparpa/pyowm/blob/master/CONTRIBUTING.md) file to get started.
+See the [the official documentation website](https://pyowm.readthedocs.io/) for details or the [CONTRIBUTING.md](https://github.com/csparpa/pyowm/blob/master/CONTRIBUTING.md) file for a quick primer.

-See the [notes on testing](https://github.com/csparpa/pyowm/wiki/Notes-on-testing) wiki page to get started

 ## Community